nate-maxwell/TinyPath/README.md

 This is mostly a sandbox for me to learn Go with, but you can use anything you like.

-The goal of this repo is to create a reliable path system from Go, that is OS-agnostic, and does not rely on any third pary libraries.
+The goal of this repo is to create a reliable path system from Go, that is OS-agnostic, and does not rely on any third party libraries.

 Currently only a handful of basic functions are implemented: